adeamzs/opd3-cooler/JOURNAL.md

 # August 25th:Button

-I realized today that i forgot to add a button to turn the fan on and off.I went to my printe room and grabbed a button i have lots of at home and took measurements of it.I afterwards made a hole in my model for it,im expecting it to be a friction fit,if not ill glue it in.I also made a build guide for the project.
+I realized today that i forgot to add a button to turn the fan on and off.I went to my printer room and grabbed a button, i have lots of at home and took measurements of it.I afterwards made a hole in my model for it,im expecting it to be a friction fit,if not ill glue it in.I also made a build guide for the project.

 <img width="1512" height="982" alt="Screenshot 2026-08-25 at 15 22 59" src="https://github.com/user-attachments/assets/440bce68-eb68-49f6-960c-1c7cd3205a6e" />